 Three main aspects will affect the reliability of the eSIM decision-making process: technology, application, and environmental conditions.

-Silicon technologies might react differently to similar operational conditions.
+Silicon technologies might react differently to varying operational conditions.
 For example, some technologies might have higher failure rates at higher temperatures and others at lower temperatures.
-In order to understand the effects of technology.
 Infineon supports you in choosing the adequate technology for your application.
-Extensive measures are set in place to give you the right basis for your decision-making process—like advance testing, tightened process controls, and quality gates as well as advance mechanisms to protect memory against excessive stress.
+Extensive measures are set in place to give you the right basis for your decision-making process—like advanced testing, tightened process controls, and quality gates as well as advanced mechanisms to protect memory against excessive stress.

 The application, also known as mission profile, defines how the eSIM will be used and has a significant influence on the overall failure rate of the eSIM.
 The mission profile involves understanding the active operational time, the frequency of updates and the size of memory used.

 Environmental conditions are normally determined by variables such as moisture, humidity, corrosion, and mechanical and electromagnetic shocks.
 Yet, the most influential variable is the operational temperature.
 OPTIGA™ Connect OC2321, for example, fits ambient temperatures between –40°C and 105°C. It is optimized for reliable operations in challenging environments and it is designed to deliver secured and dependable cellular connectivity under all conditions.